Community Coordinator

 About This Role

 The Community Coordinator (CC) provides leadership and supervision for a multicultural population of 250 to 650 students within the residence halls or Jardine Apartments.
 The coordinator’s primary function is to direct and oversee the operations of residential communities.
 This position may involve the staffing and supervision of 6-18 resident assistants or residential learning assistants and 0-3 graduate assistant coordinators.
 The CC provides leadership within their community for student conduct proceedings and student success and retention initiatives.
 Duties include student development, training, advising student groups, facilities management, professional development, administrative and managerial responsibilities.
 The CC assesses, contributes to and oversees the implementation and enhancement of student learning outside the classroom through programmatic opportunities.
+Additionally, the CC engages in and facilitates conversations around campus connection with student staff and peers.
 The CC reports to an Assistant Director.

 The Community Coordinator is a 12-month, full-time, live-in, benefits eligible unclassified position.
 Duties and responsibilities include: